the1lab/1lab/src/1Lab/Type/Sigma.lagda.md

 ## Groupoid structure

-The first thing we prove is that _paths in sigmas are sigmas of paths_ The type signatures make it clearer:
+The first thing we prove is that _paths in sigmas are sigmas of paths_.
+The type signatures make it clearer:

 ```agda